rust-lang/rust-wiki-backup/Meeting-weekly-2014-05-06.md

 - nrc: The two names should be different and not be distinguished by abbreviation or capitalization.
 I don't care which we choose, but they should be different.
 - acrichto: So you're opposed to String and Str?
 - nrc: Yes.
-- pcwalton: Community prefers String and Str.
+- pcwalton: Community prefers String and str.
 Failing that, Str and chars.
 Some people had visceral reactions to chars....
 - pnkfelix: I was trying to understand Simon's post, but couldn't see if he wanted utf8 or didn't want utf8.
 - pcwalton: People expected chars to be an array of characters or an iterator over characters. objected to it not being a flat array of characters.
 I don't agree with this...
 - pnkfelix: Yeah, we're removing indexing anyway, so it doesn't really matter. (the current indexing returns a part of a character, not a char).
 - pcwalton: You could have an index that does the Right Thing...
 - nrc: With Str and chars, the growable string would be a Str.
 Slice would be &chars.
-And Box<chars> would be something you shouldn't use...
+And Box\<chars> would be something you shouldn't use...
 - pcwalton: Question of whether chars should be built-in or a langitem. nmatsakis and I prefer a langitem, though acrichto prefers builtins.
 - acrichto: I like not having to define this in core and not have to have a langitem to write a string.
 I can have an integer literal without a langitem, etc. But I'd rather debate naming.
 - pcwalton: Affects naming - langitems are capitalized, and non-langitems are lowercase. nmatsakis also pointed out that with langitems the compiler is simpler because you can hand off the support to the stuff that already does this for user-defined types.